momtazul-arefin/utilities/README.md

 # utilities
-used to automate some personal tasks
+used to automate some tasks